 - Download the Citation and Notification of Penalty issued to Rust Production Company

-What is the Citation?
+What was Rust Movie Productions, LLC cited for?
 What does it mean?

 The OHSB report does not cover matters outside the jurisdiction provided in the Occupational Health and Safety Act (the Act), such as those associated with criminal investigations conducted by local law enforcement.
 Any matters investigated by the Sheriff’s Office, the District Attorney’s Office or other offices are not included in the OHSB enforcement files.